 SHOWING DOGS FOR BEGINNERS

 Whether you purchased your Shiba from Kawako or from another NSCA breeder we would like to inspire you to show your Shiba.
 Our breed and the sport of dogs needs good natured people out there showing their beautiful Shibas off.
 Showing your dog can be a fun family activity and teach children good sportsmanship by your example.
 There are so many new events to try everyone in the family can pick something fun to train your dog in and then go out there and compete for titles.
-That's the thing, you don't have to compete against other people and dogs.
+That's the thing, you don't have to compete against other people and dogs in performance events.
+It's just you and your dog qualifying in an event you both trained for.

 Sandra Mowery has said it much more eloquently than I: